BenLangmead/bowtie/MANUAL.markdown

 When `-e/--ebwt-ref` is specified, `bowtie-inspect` recreates the reference sequences from the Burrows-Wheeler-transformed reference sequence in the `.1.ebwt` file instead.
 The reference recreation process is much slower when `-e/--ebwt-ref` is specified.
-Also, when `-e/--ebwt-ref` is specified and the index is in colorspace, the reference is printed in colors (A=blue, C=green, G=orange, T=red).

 </td></tr><tr><td>